Bird GuideBarn OwlsAmerican Barn Owl

 At a Glance

-With its ghostly appearance, rasping shrieks, and habit of roosting in such places as church belfries, this bird has attracted much superstition.
+With its ghostly appearance, rasping shrieks, and habit of roosting in such places as church belfries, the American Barn Owl has attracted much superstition.
 However, it is really a good omen for farmers who find it in their barns, for it preys chiefly on mice and rats.
-Discovered in its daytime retreat, the Barn Owl bobs its head and weaves back and forth, peering at the intruder.
-At night it is often heard calling as it flies high over farmland or marshes.
+Discovered in its daytime retreat, the American Barn Owl bobs its head and weaves back and forth, peering at the intruder.
+At night, it is often heard calling as it flies high over farmland or marshes.
 One of the most widespread of all landbirds, found on six continents and many islands.

 Category